-- The list of available properties includes any properties that you've created in your communication plan, and a set of system properties that are available for every communication plan (Recipients, Priority, Initiator, Incident, and Integration).
+- The list of available properties includes any properties that you've created in your workflow, and a set of system properties that are available for every workflow (Recipients, Priority, Initiator, Incident, and Integration).

 - To remove a property from the selected properties list, click the "X" next to its name.
 This will return the property to the list of available properties.

 - Set the trigger conditions for your rule.
 When these conditions are met, event suppression will begin.